About the Office of Service-Learning

 Who We Are

-The Office of Service-Learning is a department within the Office of Undergraduate Education.
+The Office of Service-Learning is a department within the Office of Student Academic Success.
 We work to support the development, implementation, and evaluation of sustainable service-learning courses and encourage community-based scholarship across the curricula of The Ohio State University.
 As a land-grant university, service and civic engagement in support of high-impact learning practices is an essential part of Ohio State’s mission.
 Service-learning is a powerful tool to enhance student learning, develop student civic engagement, and foster ongoing collaboration with local and global communities.

 What is service-learning?